Medical Malpractice & Negligence

 Statutes of limitations for medical malpractice cases are set by state law.
 In New Jersey, a patient is required to file a medical malpractice claim within two years of discovering the injury or negligence.
 This is an important distinction, as the date may be different from the time that the actual negligence or occurred.

 As an example, if a patient had surgery and then a month later he realized that he was injured during the procedure or negligence occurred.
 The deciding factor for the time of the statute of limitations is determining the date that the person became reasonably aware that he or she was injured or suffered negligence.

 The exception to the two year timeframe is if the person was a minor at the time that the injury or negligence occurred.
 In the cases of minors, the statute of limitations for filing may expand.

-If you have suffered negligence and are considering pursuing a medical malpractice claim, it is important to consult with an experienced attorney about your injuries as soon as possible.
+If you have suffered negligence and are considering pursuing a medical malpractice claim, it is important to consult with an experienced New Jersey medical malpractice attorney about your injuries as soon as possible.

 Hiring an Experienced Medical Malpractice Attorney